Creative director

 Creative directors are big-picture people, managing teams across multiple accounts with an inspiring 'book' or portfolio of work

-Creative directors are the creative leads at advertising agencies or in-house for the marketing department of a company.
-They work with the creative team to create, plan and deliver a strategic vision for clients.
-They are responsible for maintain a cohesive visual and thematic style for projects and campaigns.
+In the role of creative director, you'll be the creative lead at an advertising agency or in-house marketing department of a company.
+Working with the creative team, you’ll create, plan and deliver a strategic vision for clients.
+This will include being responsible for maintaining a cohesive visual and thematic style for projects and campaigns.

-As a creative director, you will be involved in planning advertising, supervising the entire creative process and guiding the team that works under you.
-The creative team includes art directors, copywriters and designers.
+You'll supervise the entire creative process, including the planning and advertising, and will guide the team that works under you.
+The creative team usually consists of art directors, copywriters and designers.

 This is a senior role for creative thinkers and proven leaders.
 The role carries fast-track promotion, international opportunities and a salary to match.